minsun-ss/mads/README.md

 workload week by week.
 To be fair I was locked in a hotel room for quarantine in Korea at the time, I had nothing BUT time.

+Edit: I was a volunteer IA for the second iteration of this course; the new additional slides at the end of the course are very nice.

 Workload: light/medium

 #### SIADS 591/592 - Milestone I